gy20kejt/python/README.md

 [Model](https://github.com/gy20kejt/python/blob/main/src/unpackaged/abm/model.py)

-There are other files availble within the repository that are archives created while progressing through the practicals.
+There are other files availble within the [repository](https://github.com/gy20kejt/python) that are archives created while progressing through the practicals.

+### License

+This model is licensed under the MIT License.